infinispan-demos/streaming-data-kubernetes/README.md

 ## Local set up

-Start OpenShift by executing the `start-local-openshift.sh` script at the root of this demo:
+Start OpenShift by executing the `setup-local-openshift.sh` script at the root of this demo:

-    ./start-local-openshift.sh
+    ./setup-local-openshift.sh

 This script starts OpenShift together with the service catalog, and installs Infinispan ephemeral template.
 Infinispan ephemeral stores all data in memory.